-Washington University provides assistance for veterans, active duty, Reserve, and Guard servicemembers, dependents and survivors seeking educational benefits through the Veterans Administration (VA).
+Washington University provides assistance for veterans, active duty, Reserve, and Guard servicemembers, dependents and survivors seeking educational benefits through the Department of Veterans Affairs (VA).
 Acceptance into a degree or certification program and registration for courses is handled individually by school.

 Apply for benefits online:

 - St. Louis Regional Benefit Office: Charles F. Prevedel Federal Building, 9700 Page Avenue, St. Louis, MO 63132, Monday-Friday, 8am-4pm

 For all VA educational and training benefits, applicants will need to provide a copy of the “Certificate of Eligibility” they receive from the Department of Veterans Affairs to their VA Certifying Official listed below when arranging tuition payments.

 Steps for Using Your Benefits

 - If this is your first time using VA educational benefits, apply for benefits online (skip down to step 3 or 4 if you have used benefits before).
 If you have questions about which benefit is best for your personal circumstances, contact the Office of Military and Veteran Services by phone, email or appointment (phone or in-person).